realitytracing/Reality-Tracing-WIP/human-foundations/habituation.md

 All stability remains relative and revisable under changing constraints.

 Habituation cannot guarantee long-term viability.
-It only delays instability by reducing energetic demand.
+It only delays instability by reducing cost within a given capacity regime.

+Eventually, non-negotiable constraints enforce reweighting.

 ---

-## Habituation and Energy Absorption
+## Habituation and Capacity Absorption

-Habituation stabilizes salience by reducing the energetic cost of paths that repeatedly absorb energy—including paths that are initially disliked, effortful, or neutral.
+Habituation stabilizes salience by reducing the cost of paths that repeatedly absorb dominant capacity—including paths that are initially disliked, effortful, or neutral.

-High-friction paths can function as effective stabilizers precisely because they **consume energy**.
+High-friction paths can function as effective stabilizers precisely because they **consume capacity**.
 Over time, habituation allows these paths to remain traversable without continuous overload.

-When habituation is bypassed—because paths are too short, too easy, or too optional—salience may fail to stabilize even in the presence of desirable local ends.
+When habituation is bypassed—because paths are too short, too easy, too optional, or too frictionless—salience may fail to stabilize even in the presence of desirable local ends.

 In such cases:
-- Energy is insufficiently absorbed
+- Capacity is insufficiently absorbed
 - Salience reallocates prematurely
 - Instability increases despite apparent abundance

-Habituation therefore plays a critical role in matching **energy flow** to **salience stability**, not by adding meaning, but by regulating cost.
+Habituation therefore plays a critical role in matching **capacity flow** to **salience stability**, not by adding meaning, but by regulating cost.

 ---

+## Habituation, Balance, and Meta-Local Ends

+Ideas about regulation can themselves become local ends.

+Examples include:
+- The idea of balance
+- Managing energy or attention
+- Optimizing capacity use
+- Preserving future viability

+When such ideas become salient, habituation can stabilize *regulation itself* as a path.

+This does not suspend salience dynamics.
+It redirects them toward **meta-level capacity management**.

+Even reflection on habituation can become habituated.

+---

 ## Summary

 Habituation is the mechanism by which:
-- Energy cost is reduced
+- Cost is reduced
 - Salience is temporarily stabilized
 - Efficiency is achieved under constraint

 It enables continuity, but at the cost of flexibility.

 Habituation does not decide what matters.
-It determines **what can be sustained**.
+It determines **what can be sustained, and for how long, within bounded capacity**.